JayWood/the-seo-framework/readme.txt

 * At long last, something that was planned for almost half a year, **Author SEO** has finally been included, this affects all posts, yet no pages.
 * As the issue of the incorrect title length has finally been found, this update glorifies its plugin's **title counter** once more.
 * Also, many minor **translation improvements** have been put in place on many places.
 And **WPML compatibility** has received a rework, now all canonical URL's in the sitemap and front-end are always correct.
+* A new script has been added on the front-page.
+This will make sure the Breadcrumb homepage name will be correct in the Search Engine Results Page.
+* The breadcrumb script has been expanded to work on posts with multiple and nested categories.
+These scripts now also work on WooCommerce products.
+So don't be surprised if you suddenly have all kinds of scripts in the header!
+These scripts help Google better understand your website.
 * And for developers, with the code expanding rapidly, this update brings new light to the code by **reorganizing the code into dedicated classes** including major refactorization.

 **SEO Tip of the Update:**